OSH212/instructo/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is not published for public use.
+It is a private project to demonstrate my skills and interest in the LLM Teacher position, and for the Perplexity AI team's consideration.
 ## Acknowledgments

 - Perplexity AI for providing the API and inspiration for this project